Sarahhoanghtn/Sarahhoanghtn/README.md

 - 👋 Hello!
-I’m @Sarahhoanghtn
+I’m Sarah Hoang @Sarahhoanghtn, an incoming first-year student at Drexel University
-- 🌱 I’m currently learning Java, Javascript, HTML, and CSS
+- 🌱 I’m currently learning Java, Python, Javascript, HTML, and CSS
-- 📫 Contact: nhuhoang.sarah@gmail.com
+- 📫 Email: nhuhoang.sarah@gmail.com

 <!---
 Sarahhoanghtn/Sarahhoanghtn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.